-- The convergence courses as mentioned Section 2 can be obtained within the examination programme of 120 credits if the student includes them within the free elective courses, mentioned in Article 11. - Students admitted to the deficiency programme mentioned in Section 1 have to comply with additional admission rules.
-These rules are given below. - a.
-The student must have successfully completed his chosen courses 'Analyse' and 'Lineaire algebra', as mentioned in Section 2, before he/she gets permission to take:
+3. The convergence courses as mentioned Section 2 can be obtained within the examination programme of 120 credits if the student includes them within the free elective courses, mentioned in Article 11.

-code

-course

-ECs

-CIEQ6002
+4. Students admitted to the deficiency programme mentioned in Section 1 have to comply with additional admission rules.
+These rules are given below.

+a.
+The student must have successfully completed 'Calculus for engineering, deel 1' (IFEEMCS012100)'and 'Lineaire algebra (WI1807TH1-21)', as mentioned in Section 2, before he/she gets permission to take:

-Transport Modelling
+code course EC CIEQ6002 Transport Modelling 5

-5

 b.
-The student must have successfully completed his chosen course 'Kansrekening en statistiek', as mentioned in Section 2, before he gets permission to take:
+The student must have successfully completed 'Kansrekening en statistiek (IFEEMCS010500)', as mentioned in Section 2, before he gets permission to take: